DataDog/hiring-engineers/answers.md

 ![APM Traces](/images/img34.png)

+## Infrastutues & APM Metrics / Final Dashboard
-I exported some of the above **APM visualizations** to my dahsboard created in the **Visualization** part of this exercies.Changed some of the titles, changed the previous rolling sum for `my_metric` visualization from **Timeseries** to **Query Value** added new infrastuture metrics visualizations to finalize the final version of my dashboard.
+I exported some of the **APM visualizations** that we got previously like number of requests, request duration and latency to my dahsboard created earlier in the **Visualization** part of this exercies.
+I changed the previous rolling sum for `my_metric` visualization from **Timeseries** to **Query Value** added new infrastuture metrics visualizations to finalize the final version of my dashboard that I want to show .
 I grouped the visualizations into **2 groups**:

 - APM Metrics (For the Flask APP)
 - Infrastrure Metrics